Free HR Services from our Employee Relations Experts. Find out more.

 • the placement of a child under 16 with the employee for adoption.

-Where only one parent takes unpaid parental leave, the leave must be taken in a single continuous period.
+Where the employee takes unpaid parental leave, the leave must be taken in a single continuous period.

 If the employee is pregnant with the child, the parental leave may start up to six weeks before the expected date of birth or earlier by agreement between the employer and employee.
 If not, the leave must start at the birth or placement of a child.